leifg/leif.io/content/schlockchain/_index.md

 > The only use case for public blockchains is: Assigning ownership of certain digital assets without a central authority

-“Certain digital assets” in reality pretty much means cryptocurrencies (I use the term digital assets because that use case also applies to cryptokitties and possibly other digital assets/collectibles I’m not aware of).
+"Certain digital assets" in reality pretty much means cryptocurrencies (I use the term digital assets because that use case also applies to cryptokitties and possibly other digital assets/collectibles I'm not aware of).

 For everything else blockchain has **no advantage** over classic data storage solutions.